Towards a general description of the cavitation threshold in acoustic systems

-In this regard, \citet{urick} proposed a direct dependency of the tensile strength on the frequency of the sound wave (Fig. \ref{figure_1}).
+In this regard, \citet{urick} proposed a direct dependency on the frequency of the sound wave (Fig. \ref{figure_1}).
 This dependency predicts a significant increase in the cavitation threshold of water as the frequency increases.
-The trend observed by \citet{urick} is justified by the occurrence of two mechanisms.
+The occurrence of two mechanisms justifies the trend observed by \citet{urick}.
 The first one is the tendency of the liquid to increase its elastic response at a higher forcing frequency (high $De$ number).
-The second is related to the characteristic time of growth of a macroscopic bubble, starting from a nucleus.
-The chart, proposed by \citet{urick}, is based on the experimental data of several authors. \citet{esche1952untersuchung} measured the cavitation threshold of water at various frequencies.
-The shaded area, on the chart in Fig. \ref{figure_1}, represents the range of observed values, while the dashed curve is the average estimated by \citet{esche1952untersuchung}. \citet{strasberg1959onset}, using a forcing frequency of \SI{25}{kHz}, detected a cavitation threshold ranging from \SI{2.5}{atm} in tap water saturated with air to \SI{6.5}{atm} in degassed water (blue bar in Fig. \ref{figure_1}). \citet{blake1949onset} measured values ranging from \SI{3.5}{atm} to \SI{4.6}{atm} for air-saturated and degassed water (orange bar in Fig. \ref{figure_1}), using a frequency of \SI{60}{kHz}.
-The order of magnitude of these experimental values is lower than the value obtained in controlled environments, using highly purified liquids. \citet{berthelot1850quelques} and \citet{dixon1909note} obtained, respectively, values of \SI{50}{bar} and \SI{200}{bar}, by using purified water.
-More recently, \citet{caupin2012exploring} obtained a cavitation pressure in the order of \SI{-20}{MPa}.
+The second relates to the characteristic time of growth of a macroscopic bubble, starting from a nucleus.
+The chart, proposed by Urick (Fig. \ref{figure_1}), is based on the experimental data of several authors. \citet{esche1952untersuchung} measured the cavitation threshold of water at various frequencies.
+The shaded area, on the chart in Fig. \ref{figure_1}, represents the range of observed values, while the dashed curve is the estimated average \citep{esche1952untersuchung}. \citet{strasberg1959onset}, using a forcing frequency of 25 kHz, detected a threshold ranging from 2.5 atm in tap water saturated with air to 6.5 atm in degassed water (blue bar in Fig. \ref{figure_1}). \citet{blake1949onset} measured values ranging from 3.5 atm to 4.6 atm for air saturated and degassed water (orange bar in Fig. \ref{figure_1}), using a frequency of 60 kHz.
+These experimental values are an order of magnitude lower than those obtained in controlled environments, using highly purified liquids \citep{berthelot1850quelques, dixon1909note}.
+Recently, \citet{caupin2012exploring} obtained a cavitation pressure of -20 MPa.
 However, these values, despite the controlled environment and the purified liquids, are far away from the theoretical limit established by the Homogeneous Nucleation Theory \citep{Brennen1995}, which predicts the rupture of pure water at values in the order of magnitude of \(10^4\) atm.
 This discrepancy suggests that contaminants play a crucial role by decreasing the nucleation energy barrier, in every laboratory system and, in general, in real media \citep{Brennen1995}.